 Disability and Life Insurance are two of the cornerstones when it comes to doctors and their personal umbrella of coverage.
-Panacea takes a new approach to educating doctors in the world of policy.
+Panacea takes a new approach to educating physicians and dentists in the world of policy.
 No insurance-jargon filled sales pitch, no steak dinner – just an experience-based conversation to help you understand what you need, and what you don’t.

-We’ll walk you through what you need as a student, resident or a practicing doctor; if and how your current group policy can be improved upon; and ensure protection of your most important asset, your ability to earn an income.
+We’ll walk you through what you need as a student, trainee or as a practicing doctor; if and how your current group policy can be improved upon; and ensure protection of your most important asset, your ability to earn an income.

 How It Works

 Those steak dinners don’t cover disability the way it should.
 As a foundational piece of your financial protection, we’ll talk about it from an experience-based perspective and create a custom plan built for you as an aspiring, new or experienced doctor.

 Don’t navigate the nuances of insuring your new practice on your own – let us help you protect your business or find a cheaper option to improve cash flow.

 Spencer is a licensed life and health insurance agent who works for our partner, JTS Financial.